openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 KBART files must comply with the KBART standard:

-+ The field names and contents must comply with the KBART standard or the enhanced GOkb format.
++ The field names and contents must comply with the KBART standard or the enhanced GOKB format.
 A list of all fields can be found [here](./kbart-introduction.md).
     * All column headers must exist - even if a column has no values.
     * The character encoding must be UTF-8.
     * Tab as separator.